-Optional remote mounting configuration, Model L2610R, is available.
-This allows mounting of electronic unit in a cabinet, control room, etc., connected to probe by tri-axial cable.
+Model L2631R remote mounting configuration allows mounting of the electronic unit in a cabinet, control room, etc., connected to the probe by a tri-axial cable.
 Standard cable length is 25 feet; optional lengths available.

 Conformal Coating

 An insulating coating (conformal coating) is applied to all circuit boards to protect the circuitry against condensation of moisture.